aws-samples/sagemaker-ssh-helper/README.md

 2. Configure remote interpreter in PyCharm / VS Code to connect to SageMaker Studio

 Use `app_name.app_space_name.domain_id.studio.sagemaker` or `app_name.studio.sagemaker` as the `fqdn` to connect.
+Use `sagemaker-user` as user.
+See more details on how to configure the interpreter for the IDE in the [Remote code execution](#remote-interpreter) section, step "3.
+Configure the remote interpreter in your IDE".

 To see available apps to connect to, you may run the `list` command:

 ```
 sm-ssh list studio.sagemaker
 ```
+*Tip:* When you configure Python interpreter in PyCharm with SageMaker Studio, it's recommended to configure [the deployment path mapping](https://www.jetbrains.com/help/pycharm/creating-local-server-configuration.html#mapping) for you project to point into `/home/sagemaker-user/user-default-efs/project_name` instead of default `/tmp/pycharm_project_123`.
+This is how you will be able to see your project in SageMaker Studio and PyCharm will automatically sync your local dir to the remote dir.

 *Note:* If you're using Windows, see [the FAQ](FAQ.md#is-windows-supported).

 3. Using the remote Jupyter Notebook